“Neither white, nor black magic are what popular superstition understands by the terms.”

 Yet there is something wrong and questionable about it – it is the very definition of what black magic is.

-There is nothing inherently wrong with a person aspiring to great things in life but when they attempt to definitely apply spiritual and mental forces in order to obtain and acquire those things it becomes black magic.
+There is nothing inherently wrong with a person aspiring to great things in life but when they attempt to definitely apply spiritual and mental forces of a metaphysical kind in order to obtain and acquire those things it becomes black magic.

 Let it not be thought that we are accusing the likes of Rhonda Byrne, her collaborators in “The Secret,” Bob Proctor, Catherine Ponder, Charles Fillmore, Wallace Wattles, Ernest Holmes, Joseph Murphy, “Abraham-Hicks,” the New Thought movement, and so forth, of being deliberately sinister or evil people.
 But what we are saying – on the authority of the Ancient Wisdom tradition – is that the teachings and practices they promote are nothing less than black magic, regardless of how much they may attempt to whitewash it into seeming like a perfectly harmless and innocent thing.